 Treatment for Violent Behavior in Children

-on helping the child to: learn how to control his/her anger; express anger and frustrations in appropriate ways; be
+the child to: learn how to control his/her anger; express anger and frustrations in appropriate ways; be responsible for his/her

-factors are significantly reduced or eliminated.
-Most importantly, efforts should be aimed at considerably lowering the
+significantly reduced or eliminated.
+Most importantly, efforts should be aimed at considerably lowering the exposure of children

-exposure of children and adolescents to violence in the home, community, and television.
-Clearly, violence leads to
+and adolescents to violence in the home, community, and television.
+Clearly, violence leads to violence.

 Violent Behavior in Children